“Pumping and Hydraulics’ Solutions for Irrigation and Water Supply”

 Rob uses his flowmeter knowledge for pump station designs and flow meter retro-fits to ensure installation will result in accuracy of flow measurement.

 Also, for pump testing, knowledge of flow meter accuracy limits is extremely important in establishing reliable pump test results.

-The accuracy of pump tests is determined 90% by flowmeter accuracy and 10% by pressure measurement, the latter being very predictable.
-Large pump installations typically have poor flow meter installation accuracy.
-Velocity meters such as one shown below can be used to accuratly measure flow.
+The H-Q accuracy of pump tests is determined 90% by flowmeter accuracy and 10% by pressure measurement, the latter being much more predictable.
+Velocity meters such as one shown below can be used to accurately measure flow.